KSAH-42/RabbitOM/README.md

         ;
 ~~~~

 You will be able to decorate each request by adding customs headers, because some cameras can not reply to a request that just contains only standard headers or if there the message contains incomplete headers.
 If you want to invoke a method on a particular server, you MUST read the server documentation especially the SETUP method.
-For instance, the SETUP are used to ask to the camera to create a streaming session based on RTP multicast channel.
+For instance, the SETUP are used to ask to the camera to create a streaming session that relies on a specific transport layers.

 ⚠️: The only thing to known about the connection class is that the current implementation does not support SSL/TLS.
 But not yet.